evgeniy-it/widget-bundle/README.md

 ### Simple widget

 This widget just renders setting variables into specified template.
 If template is not specified it will render only option `&content`.
 You can specify template as well.
-Whether specify template as link or as string.
+Specify  template whether as a link or as a  string..

 #####Example: